enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-iii.md

 ages.Bob = nil
 ```

-**Both notations are valid** in Lua and can be used interchangeably.
+**Both dot and square bracket notations are valid** in Lua and can be used interchangeably.
 However, there are **some cases where one notation might be preferred** over the other.

 Keys containing *spaces or special characters* **require square bracket notation**.